 7. Mix up your run route.

 One of the best things about becoming a runner is getting to see new areas that you might not explore otherwise.
 Mix up your run route so that you get to see new parts of town.
-Running can get really monotonous if you do the exact same route every time.
+Running can get monotonous if you do the same course every time.
 Sprinkle some new locations into your workout routine to keep things interesting.